Study in France: Housing & Living Costs

-Over 300,000 international students choose Japan as their study abroad destination every year.
+Over 300,000 international students choose France as their study abroad destination every year.
 Click here to learn why.

 Tuition Fees & Scholarships

-Tuition fees for degree programs in Japan may vary.
-Both international and domestic students are expected to pay tuition fees in Japan.
+Tuition fees for degree programs in France may vary.
+Both European and international students are expected to pay tuition fees in France.
 To cover the rest of the costs, there’s plenty of scholarship opportunities available.

 Language & Culture